THE ESSENTIAL

 Drinking too much soda promotes baldness

 The researchers recruited 1,951 men aged 18 to 45 from 31 Chinese provinces.
-Participants had to answer questionnaires about their eating habits as well as their health and hair.
+Participants had to answer questionnaires regarding their eating habits as well as their health and hair.
 Data analysis shows that high consumption of sugary drinks is associated with an increased risk of developing baldness.

 According to scientists, the high sugar content in sodas or even industrial iced teas triggers a higher serum glucose concentration.
 This then activates the polyol pathway (a metabolic pathway transforming glucose into sorbitol, then sorbitol into fructose, editor’s note) and consequently reduces the amount of glucose available to the keratinocytes of the outer sheath of the hair follicles.
 The latter then have more difficulty in pushing, causing baldness.